BahruzHuseynov/Object-Tracking-AI_Lab/README.md

    <img src = "images/ELTE_Logo.png" alt="ELTE Logo">
 </div>

 It is a research based project in which object detection, segmentation, and tracking algorithms focusing on LEGO bricks in real-world video recordings are used.
-Using YOLOv8 and RT-DETR models for the detection, DeepLabv3 for semantic segmentation and DeepSORT for tracking, the research evaluates performance in building an object counter.
+Using YOLOv8 and RT-DETR models for the detection, DeepLabv3 for semantic segmentation and DeepSORT for tracking, the research evaluates performance in building an object counter. <b> For the detailed information, you can read the report </b>

 ## Technology
 - **Python**: Main programming language. ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)